AnnaMoyaMujal/Practiques/README.md

 library(tidyr)
 library(dplyr)
 ```

+#### 2. Data processing

+-   Treat the data

+-    Make sure metadata and subset data match

+-    Create the Seurat Object

+-    We add the important information that is the treatment and the cluster

 In order to be able to organize and do the correct analysis, we look at our matrix and realize that the subsets we have are the genes of interest.
 In order to be able to do the analysis we need it to pass to the columns, so we use the function t() to be able to exchange it.